ZSturman/The-2nd-Best-Obsidian-Collection/README.md

 ### Feedback and Suggestions
 Got ideas or feedback?
 Open an issue in this repository, and let's make this truly the second best Obsidian collection out there!

+---

+Visit [ZSDynamics](https://www.zsdynamics.com/) to see a picture of a dog.